haampie/stoppels.blog/_posts/2017-03-10-compile-time-primes.md

 }
 {% endhighlight %}

 However, this piece of code only compiles in C++14.
 Why?
 In C++11 `constexpr` functions cannot contain variable declarations and should in fact be as simple as a return statement.
-C++14 has greatly extended the allowed contents of a `constexpr` function body, which makes it possible to write code identical to what you would write for compile-time functions.
+C++14 has greatly extended the allowed contents of a `constexpr` function body, which makes it possible to write code identical to what you would write for run-time functions.

 ## A compile-time prime sieve for counting prime numbers
 As a final example to appreciate the beauty and extend of what `constexpr` can do, let's implement a compile-time prime counting function using the sieve of Eratosthenes.
 The function `count_primes<N>()` returns the number of primes strictly smaller than `N`.
 Using some well-known prime sieving trickery, a relatively efficient implementation is: